-Bleachers are set up on Division Street across from the Historic First National Bank Museum, where the raid re-enactment takes place.
+Bleachers are set up on Division Street across from the Historic First National Bank Site, where the raid re-enactment takes place.
 You are welcome, at no additional expense, to use the bleachers if you are wearing a current year Defeat of Jesse James Days button.
 Sorry, but we do not take reservations for the bleachers – First Come First Served.

 The DJJD Committee is not responsible for any personal injury incurred while participating in or attending this event.
-This is not a button event nor is there an admission fee, but usage of the bleachers directly across from the event requires a celebration button.

 The usage of the bleachers on Division Street and Bridge Square require a current celebration button.